It is a Brummbär with coating mold, built from September 2011 to May 2012.

 The Zimmerit Coating from the beginning is very good.
 However, in order to express the peeling of the coating would be fun, and it’s easy to make this from the coating by myself.

-For a while, I had forgotten this work in process, there are quite a sense of accomplishment that somehow I brought it to completion.
+For a while, I had forgotten this work in process, there is quite a sense of accomplishment that somehow I brought it to completion.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.